 Always remember to keep calm when making a complaint.
 The HMRC staff is only doing their job and if you become angry it will not help your case.
 If you are abusive, it may get you into trouble with the police.
-Calls are recorded.
+HMRC record all calls.

 If telephoning does not resolve your problem, the next stage is to put the matter in writing to: Complaints Team, Tax Credit Office, Preston, PR1 4AT.

-You will receive written confirmation that your complaint has been received and the name and telephone number of the person dealing with your complaint.
+Written confirmation will be given confirming your complaint has been received.
+This will give the name and telephone number of the person dealing with your complaint.